Aa-Aanegola/ash/README.md

 #### General_Functions.c
 Has all the functions that serve as utility functions.
 The shell functions use all of these (setting directories, displaying, clearing screen etc).
 #### ash_echo.c
-Basic implementation of echo, lacks quote and \ functionality.
+Basic implementation of echo, lacks quotation and escape sequence functionality.
 #### ash_cd.c
 Implementation of the BASH cd command.
 Changes directory to the specified directory.
 #### ash_pwd.c